Skip to main content

 As we age, the pituitary gland’s production of GH naturally declines in a process known as the somatopause.
 This is a gradual tapering, not an abrupt halt.
 The consequences of this decline are systemic, but they are particularly relevant to the cardiovascular system.

 Blood vessels may lose some of their youthful elasticity, making the heart work harder to circulate blood.
-The can undergo subtle changes in its structure and efficiency.
+The heart muscle itself can undergo subtle changes in its structure and efficiency.
 These are not acute events but slow, cumulative processes that can contribute to that feeling of diminished capacity over time.
 They represent a shift in your biological baseline.

 Fuzzy, light green leaves symbolize intricate cellular function and physiological balance.
 This visual evokes precision in hormone optimization, peptide therapy, regenerative medicine, and biomarker analysis, guiding the patient journey to metabolic health